clo4/lethargy/README.md

 * Focuses on smaller abstractions and utilities
 * Lightweight (small codebase, only depends on standard library)
-* Pythonic and simple code
+* Simple, boilerplate-free and Pythonic syntax
-* Fully extensible

 ## Installation